Skip to main content

 “They are out stopping people.
 They are doing speed traps.
 They’re stopping people in vans.
 They’re stopping people in construction vans and lawn care vans.
 They’re targeting specifically Hispanic and non-American businesses,” Cardona said.

-Cardona’s remarks have drawn attention from state officials, such as Attorney General James Uthmeier, who took to X (formerly known as Twitter) to condemn the comments made in the video.
+Cardona’s remarks have also drawn attention from state officials, such as Attorney General James Uthmeier, who took to X (formerly known as Twitter) to condemn the comments made in the video.

 Kiyan Michael, Representative of Florida’s State House District 16, also responded to the remarks made in the video.